seopbo/nlp_classification/README.md

-# NLP paper implementation relevant to classification with PyTorch (under construction)
+# NLP paper implementation relevant to classification with PyTorch
 The papers were implemented in using korean corpus

 ### Single sentence classification (sentiment classification task)